1st Arkansas Infantry Regiment (Union): Capture of Fort Smith

 The regiment arrived at General Blunt's headquarters on the 25th where they rested and ate the little amount of food they could.
 Continuing on the march they eventually reached a road that led in the direction of Fort Smith.
 On the 29th the regiment was approached by a man who believed them to be members of the confederate army.
 Major Ham told him they were confederate reinforcements and brought the man to Colonel Johnson.
 Here he explained how many union soldiers he had killed, including one that very day.
 Upon learning this Ham and Johnson dropped the act and the confederate bushwhacker was killed.
 A cabin was later found that was believed to have been used to house similar bushwhackers and it was considered if it should be burned.
 Johnson refused as the cabin was the home of Native American women and children.

-On August 31 the regiment reached Scullyville and the following day, on the 1st of September, General Blunt sent Colonel William Cloud's brigade to follow the retreating confederates, which cumulated in the Battle of Devil's Backbone, while he, his bodyguard, and the 1st Arkansas captured Fort Smith.
+On August 31 the regiment reached Scullyville and the following day, on 1 September, General Blunt sent Colonel William Cloud's brigade to follow the retreating confederates, which cumulated in the Battle of Devil's Backbone, while he, his bodyguard, and the 1st Arkansas captured Fort Smith.
 The regiment entered the garrison without opposition and for the first time since 1861, the American Flag was raised over the Fort.
-The journey that ended in Fort Smith's capture was brutal for the regiment with an officer stating that the regiment “marched 400 miles on scanty rations and poor water".
+The journey that ended in Fort Smith's capture was brutal for the regiment with an officer stating that the regiment "marched 400 miles on scanty rations and poor water".